Bidimensional linked matrix factorization for pan-omics pan-cancer analysis: Proposed model

 We consider a flexible factorization of bidimensionally linked data that combines aspects of the BIDIFAC and SLIDE models.
 Our full decomposition can be expressed as

 where and the presence of each $\S^{(k)}_{ij}$ is determined by a binary matrix of row indicators $\R: I \times K$ and column indicators $\C: J \times K$:

-Each $\S^{(k)}_{\bigcdot \bigcdot}$ gives a low-rank \emph{module} that explains variability within the submatrix defined by the omics platforms identified by $\R[\bigcdot,k]$ and the cancer types identified by $\C[\bigcdot,k]$.
-There are in total $(2^I-1)(2^J-1)$ such submatrices, so by default we set $K=(2^I-1)(2^J-1)$ and let $\R$ and $\C$ enumerate all possible modules (see Appendix~\ref{ModEnum}).
+Each $\S^{(k)}_{\bigcdot \bigcdot}$ gives a low-rank \emph{module} that explains variability within the omics platforms identified by $\R[\bigcdot,k]$ and the cancer types identified by $\C[\bigcdot,k]$.
+By requiring $\R[i,k] = 1$ \emph{and} $\C[j,k] = 1$, the module is non-zero on a contiguous submatrix.
+There are in total $(2^I-1)(2^J-1)$ such submatrices, so by default we set $K=(2^I-1)(2^J-1)$ and let $\R$ and $\C$ enumerate all possible modules (see Appendix A).
 The SLIDE decomposition \eqref{slide} is a special case when $J=1$ or $I=1$ (i.e., unidimensional integration); the BIDIFAC model \eqref{modelbidi} is a special case where each column of $\R$ and $\C$ contains either entirely $1$'s (i.e., all rows or columns included) or just one $1$ (i.e., just one row set or column set included).
-The matrix $\E_{\bigcdot \bigcdot}$ is an error matrix, whose entries are assumed to be sub-Gaussian with mean $0$ and variance $1$.
+In practice, if the row and column set for a structural module is not included, it may be subsumed into a larger module or broken into separate smaller modules.
+The matrix $\E_{\bigcdot \bigcdot}$ is an error matrix, whose entries are assumed to be sub-Gaussian with mean $0$ and variance 1 after scaling (see Section~\ref{scaling}.

 Let the rank of each module be rank$(\S^{(k)}_{\bigcdot \bigcdot})=R_k$, so that the dimensions of the non-zero components of the factorization are $\U_{i}^{(k)}: M_i \times R_k$ and $\V_{j}^{(k)}: N_j \times R_k$.
-The $r$'th component of the $k$'th module gives a (potentially multi-omic) molecular profile $\{\U_{i}^{(k)}[\bigcdot,r] : \R[i,k]=1\}$ that explains variability within those cancer types defined by $\C[\cdot,k]$ with corresponding sample scores $\{\V_{j}^{(k)}[r,\bigcdot] : \C[i,k]=1\}$.
+The $r$'th component of the $k$'th module gives a (potentially multi-omic) molecular profile $\{\U_{i}^{(k)}[\bigcdot,r] : \R[i,k]=1\}$ that explains variability within those cancer types defined by $\C[\cdot,k]$ with corresponding sample scores $\{\V_{j}^{(k)}[r,\bigcdot] : \C[j,k]=1\}$.